 - 8:30 am – Morning Prayer with Kathleen and others (Live)

 - 5:00 pm – Evening Prayer with Mtr.
-Michele (Live; Mondays, Tuesdays, Thursdays, and Fridays)
+Michele (Live; Mondays and Tuesdays)

 Healing prayer intercessors – parishioners who usually attend our Tuesday Healing Prayers and Eucharist service, and who were offering healing prayers at the 8:00 & 10:30 am services this Lent – will continue to meet using phone and internet technology.
 Part of their weekly practice is to pray for parishioners on our prayer list, for each other, and for other prayer requests they’ve received.
 If you have a prayer request or would like to add yourself or a loved one to our prayer list, please email Sandra and I will share these with our healing prayers intercessors.